Coke Oven Emissions

 The U.S. Occupational Safety & Health Administration provides information about exposure limits for coke oven emissions.

 - Health Effects Notebook for Hazardous Air Pollutants.
 Coke Oven Emissions Fact Sheet.
 Washington, DC: U.S. Environmental Protection Agency, 2013.
 Available online.
 Last accessed February 1, 2019.

 - International Agency for Research on Cancer.
 Coke Production, IARC Monographs on the Evaluation of Carcinogenic Risks to Humans, Volume 100F.
 Lyon, France: World Health Organization, 2012.
 Available online.
 Last accessed February 1, 2019.

 - National Institute of Occupational Safety and Health.
 Coke Oven Emissions, NIOSH Pocket Guide to Chemical Hazards.
 Atlanta, GA: Centers for Disease Control and Prevention, 2010.
 Available online.
 Last accessed February 1, 2019.

 - National Toxicology Program.
-Coke-Oven Emissions, Report on Carcinogens, Fourteenth Edition.
-Triangle Park, NC: National Institute of Environmental Health and Safety, 2016.
+Coke-Oven Emissions, Report on Carcinogens, Fifteenth Edition.
+Triangle Park, NC: National Institute of Environmental Health and Safety, 2021.
 Available online.
-Last accessed February 1, 2019.
+Last accessed December 5, 2022.